-The Whangarei Accessible Housing Trust (WAHT) was established in 2006 as a charitable trust whose main purpose was to provide or assist disabled people with accessible affordable housing – primarily this was to be rental accommodation but with a view to eventually assisting disabled people achieve ownership of an accessible home.
+The Whangarei Accessible Housing Trust (W.A.H.T.) was established in 2006 as a charitable trust whose main purpose was to provide disabled people with accessible, affordable rental housing.

 To date the Trust has received national and international recognition as follows:

 - Supreme Award – National Local Authority Community Development 2007

 - Highly Commended: Certificate of Excellence, Accessible Design in Housing – CHAI 2007

 - NZ Award for Excellence in Delivering Support Solutions – Australasian Housing Institute 2008